 My initial weaving instruction was very traditional.
 It wasn’t long before I started experimenting with my own takes on weaving.
 It was very liberating to discover that I didn’t need a pattern to create.
 SAORI freestyle weaving had found me.
 It was truly the gentle hand of the universe guiding me to where I was supposed to be.
 For the past four years I have immersed myself in discovery, a journey that will continue as long as I am able to weave.
 I have studied Saori weaving with teachers here in the US and at SAORI no mori in Osaka, Japan.
-I am humbled to have received the designation of SAORI teacher and registered studio owner.
+I am humbled to have received the designation of SAORI teacher and registered studio owner in December 2016.

 I invite you to join me on your own journey of discovery as we learn together and play in the studio.

 - SAORI instructor certification

 - Guest Instructor Red Stone Glen Weaving School

 - Central PA Guild of Handweavers – Member and Past President